Amanda Fiorilla

 Prior to joining Lowey Dannenberg, Ms. Fiorilla served as a judicial extern to the Honorable Patty Shwartz of the U.S. Court of Appeals for the Third Circuit.

-Ms. Fiorilla earned her J.D., magna cum laude, from Pace Law School in 2019.
+Ms. Fiorilla earned her J.D., magna cum laude, from Pace Law School in January 2019.
 During law school, Ms. Fiorilla served as Editor-in-Chief of The Pace Law Review.
-She was also President of the Corporate & Commercial Law Society, a Research Assistant, and Dean’s Scholar in the subjects of Property and Civil Procedure.
+She was also President of the Corporate & Commercial Law Society, a Research Assistant, and Dean’s Scholar in the subjects of Property and Civil Procedure, in which she held weekly classes to 1L classmates.
 During this time, Ms. Fiorilla also co-authored a publication on the history of public corruption statutes and the prosecution of public officials.

 She received her undergraduate degree, cum laude, in Political Science from Ramapo College of New Jersey in 2015.
 She was President of the Philosophy Club and a member of Pi Sigma Alpha, the National Political Science Honor Society.